 Full copies of the applications and notes of the comments or objections made by the planning committee group can be seen at the District Council offices or at the Parish Council Office during normal opening hours.

-One of the tasks undertaken by the Planning and Transport Committee is to keep an eye on the roads and footpaths and to encourage and persuade the County Council to maintain them properly.
+One of the tasks undertaken by the Planning and Transport Working Group is to keep an eye on the roads and footpaths and to encourage and persuade the County Council to maintain them properly.

 The Parish Council has the power (but not the duty) to make new paths and to maintain or improve existing ones, and to plant trees or make roadside verges, to put up village signs, and to contribute to traffic calming measures.